 Unfortunately in Houston, flooding doesn’t come as much of a surprise.
 Waiting for the damage to be done just to clean it up again is no way to live.
 Here are some steps you can take to flood-proof your home:

 - Install spray foam insulation: Spray foam not only helps minimize cooling and heating costs, but can be used as a water-resistant barrier.
 Spray foam insulation is a flood damage-resistant insulation and deflects moisture away from your home.
+Most of your homes heat will escape through the roof, and this is where you are most likely to get a leak.
+So, contact someone like this cedar park roofing contractors to install spray foam insulation in your roof as a priority.

 - Prevent wicking on interior walls: Damage from shallow floods often goes beyond the area touched by the floodwater.
 To prevent water wicking, create gaps in the wallboard and other porous building materials so that the wicking ends at the gap.
 If a flood occurs, you will then only need to replace your flood damaged insulation below the gap.